Polinton: Distribution

 Polintons have been detected in all groups of eukaryotes other than the Archaeplastida (containing red algae, green algae, glaucophytes, and land plants).
-They are particularly common in unikonts, a group that includes animals.
+They are particularly common in amorpheas, a group that includes fungi and animals.
 The pathogenic parasite Trichomonas vaginalis, which causes trichomoniasis, has a unique genome composed of up to 30% polintons.

 Evolution

 The genetic network linking various types of Bamfordvirae viruses and selfish genetic elements, represented by labeled circles.
 Links between circles are color-coded by the gene whose sequence homology establishes the link.

 Early descriptions of polintons identified them as likely to be ancient, at least one billion years old and possibly associated with an early ancestor of modern eukaryotes.
 Phylogenetic analyses of known polinton sequences support this ancestry model and suggest that transmission of polintons is mainly vertical (though horizontal gene transfer of a polinton has been reported).

 The evolutionary relationships between polintons, double-stranded DNA viruses, and selfish genetic elements are complex.
 The first descriptions of polintons linked them by sequence relationship to linear plasmids, bacteriophages, and adenoviruses.
 More recently, relationships have been identified between polintons, virophages, and giant viruses.
 Polintons are increasingly thought to form one component of a complex genetic network linking selfish genetic elements in eukaryotic genomes with double-stranded DNA viruses.
 Through homology in at least one and usually several genes, polintons are evolutionarily linked to linear plasmids, virophages (especially Mavirus virophage, family Maviroviridae), giant viruses (Nucleocytoviricota), Ginger 1 transposons, Tlr1 transposons, transpovirons, eukaryotic viruses of the Adenoviridae family, and bacteriophages of the Tectiviridae family.

 The Polisuviricotina subphylum of viruses is named after their resemblance to Maverick/Polinton transposons.
 All the viruses mentioned are united under Bamfordvirae for their double jelly-roll capsid.
 Some polinton-like viruses (PLVs) other than Tlr1 have also been identified, and are yet to be put into a taxon (presumably under Maveriviricetes).
+By 2024 the subphylum includes: